SvrT31/This-is-me/README.md

 # This-is-me
-Basic introduction about who I am
+Basic introduction about who I am.
 Hey people.
 I am Suvrat.
 I go by "SvrT31" online.
 I am a college student interested in Robotics.
 I know Java, JavaScript, C++, Python and I am currently trying to learn Arduino as well as the basics of AI.